 We had such a lovely time at her graduation.
 The speakers were marvelous!
 I especially enjoyed Elder Devn J. Cornish’s keynote commencement speech about raising our standard to be what pleases God.
-(You can listen, read, or watch here, scroll down to the ones listed for July 18, 2017 and listen to all the ones for that day: President Henry J. Eyring, the president of BYU-I, not his father who is in the First Presidency, Henry B. Eyring, confusing, I know; Elder Kim B. Clark, and Elder Cornish.)
+(You can listen, read, or watch here, scroll down to the ones listed for July 18, 2017 and listen to all the ones for that day: President of BYU-I Henry J. Eyring, (not his father Henry B. Eyring, who is in the First Presidency,) Elder Kim B. Clark, and Elder Cornish.)

-The weather was perfect, even though the forecast on my husband’s phone said it would rain, and a bunch of my extended family was there, including my brother who currently lives in India and one of his daughters.
+The weather was perfect, even though the forecast on my husband’s phone said it would rain.
+A bunch of my extended family was there, including my brother who currently lives in India and one of his daughters.
 Both my brothers were there in fact, with most of my other brother’s family, his sister-in-law who flew in from Virginia to graduate from the online Pathway program, and my parents.

 Here’s a picture of most of the entourage.
-(Sorry the picture’s kind of blurry, when I get the pics back from my brother the he took with his fancy camera they will be better.)
+(Sorry the picture’s kind of blurry, when I get the pictures back from my brother that he took with his fancy camera they will be better.)

 My daughter received the honor of being chosen as one of two of the students to speak at her college of engineering’s convocation.
 So she spoke in front of over 500 people.
 Maybe it was even 1000!
 She did a super job.
 Later she told me that her knees were knocking the whole time she gave the speech, but you would never have been able to tell.